About Fatality Inquiries

 Sec.
 36 of the Fatality Investigations Act, defines the participants in a fatality inquiry to include a personal representative of the deceased and any person who applies to the Judge before or during the inquiry and is declared by the Judge to be an interested person.

 Anyone seeking to participate in the Inquiry may wish to consult with a lawyer prior to completing the application form, which is available on the Inquiry website.
-To ensure consideration by the Judge, your completed form must be submitted by 4:30 p.m.
-AST on Monday, April 29, 2019.
+Applications can be submitted to the Antigonish Justice Centre, 11 James St., Antigonish, NS , faxed to 902-863-7479 or by e-mail at email@example.com.

 Apply to participate.